forestgrape/coronavirus/covid19.md

 ##### Sputum
 * Salvia with coughed up sputum
 #### Lower Respiratory Tract
-Serious infections are located in the lower respiratory tract where the largest numbers of infectable cells are.
-However the viral load in these locations are less known especially for mild cases due to inconvenient sampling.
+Despite the lower respiratory tract is the most relevant location, the viral load in these locations is less known especially for mild cases since sampling is complicated.
-##### Broncho-alveolar-lavage (BAL)
+##### Broncho-alveolar-lavage fluid (BAL)

 #### Blood